FrostDigital/play-template/README.md

 Play template
 =============

-Ever heard of AppFuse?
-Well, this is a light equivalent of AppFuse but for Play Framework.
-You can use it as a base for new applications.
+This is a template app to use as a boilerplate for your play app.
+It has simple role based authentication and user CRUD.

+Add or remove features that you need/don't need.

 Libraries and tools
 -------------------